duminghui1985/dezoomcamp-climate-project/README.md

 This project analyzes global population data and land temperature records from 1960 to 2013.
 By combining these two datasets, we aim to uncover the link between human population growth and climate shifts across different countries and regions.

 ### **The Challenges**
-To perform a meaningful global analysis, several data engineering obstacles had to be overcome:
+To perform an accurate global analysis, we had to overcome several technical hurdles:

 *  **Scattered Data:** Historical climate records (Berkeley Earth) and populatioh records (World Bank) reside in separate repositories.
 Relying on live third-party platforms for large-scale analysis is often unstable and prone to authentication or path changes.
 *  **Format Mismatch:** The population data uses "Wide Format" (years as columns), which is hard to analyze, while temperature data is recorded monthly instead of annually.
-*  **Naming Inconsistency:** Different sources use different names for the same country (e.g., "Russia" vs. "Russian Federation").
+*  **Naming Inconsistency:** Different sources use different names for the same country (e.g., "United States" vs "USA").
 Without a fix, much of the data would be lost during merging.
 *  **Slow Performance:** Processing over 50 years of data for over 200 countries is slow.
 Without optimization, creating dashboards would be expensive and laggy.

 ### **The Solution**